skateco/skate/README.md

     - [x] Daemonsets
 - Networking
     - [x] multi-host container network
-    - [ ] container dns
+    - [x] container dns
     - [ ] ingress
+    - [ ] modded fanout to wait for all and round robin all

 ### Networking

-Dns is coredns with forwarding between all nodes.
+Dns is coredns with fanout between all nodes along with serving from file.

-Hosts are maintained via the OCI prestart hook and the CNI del command.
+Hosts are maintained via a CNI plugin that adds/removes the ip to the hosts file.
-OCI prestart adds the ip to an addnhosts file, del removes it.
-Coredns on each node forwards dns queries to all other nodes.

 Good enough.
-- [ ] Fix addnhosts creation
-- [ ] Test coredns forwarding